deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/processproviders.rst

 * No input parameters
 * Single output parameter with identifier ``Answer`` and title **The universal answer**

-In order to make this configuration work, a matching Processlet is required:
+In order to make this configuration work, a matching Processlet class is required:

 .. topic:: Java process provider: Minimal example (Java code)